 The higher variant will have a top speed of 190 km/h.
 M-Byte will be a luxury electric car at a reasonable price.
 One of the highlighting features of M-Byte is the massive infotainment screen that stretches in curved shape on the dashboard.

 5. Volkswagen ID.4

 Volkswagen ID.4 is one of the most anticipated electric SUVs from the leading German automaker.
 The company aims to establish a strong electric vehicle base in the US with ID.4.

-Though GM plans to launch a fleet of 22 electric vehicles by 2023, there is very limited information about its first EV.
-The company has not revealed its name on its official site.
-However, some sources suggest it will be called Lyriq.
+Though GM plans to launch a fleet of 22 electric vehicles by 2023, there is limited information about its first EV Cadillac LYRIQ.
+However, what we know is that it will be a luxury electric SUV.

 Set to launch in 2022, Fisker Ocean is a sober-looking electric SUV with impressive off-roading capabilities.
 All models of this electric SUV will be All-Wheel Drive except the base model, which will be Rear-Wheel Drive.

 The AWD model of Fisker Ocean electric SUV will deliver an output of more than 300 HP.
 In terms of interior, the SUV will have an all-vegan interior integrated with recycled materials.
 Whether the vegan interior will remain optional or standard with all variants is not mentioned on the website.

 All automakers have tried their best to make an electric SUV.
 However, if the price wasn’t an issue, then the Rivian R1S with 180 kWh battery pack stands out as our personal favorite among all-electric SUVs.